 Under English law, you must inform all creditors to whom you owe money that you are using a new name.

 Common misconceptions about authenticity and legality

-The words "signed, sealed and delivered" have been replaced with the simpler words "executed as a deed".
-There is no need to "deliver" the document to anyone.
-Once created, the document is binding.
+Once created, the deed is binding.
 Other parties (such as government departments) may need proof that the deed exists in order to carry out some task (such as issuing a new passport), but they do not need to be sent a copy simply because the document has been created.